Lightning-Universe/Training-Studio_app/docs/source/workflows/show_or_download_artifacts.rst

 ----

 ******************
-Show the arfefacts
+Show the artifacts
 ******************

 1. Check available options for show
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Training Studio App CLI provides an help.
+The Training Studio App CLI provides its own help.

 .. code-block::

    lightning show artefacts --help

-Here is the output of such command above:
+Here is the output of the command:

 .. code-block::